CloudSlang/docs/docs/tutorial/05_lesson.md

     - address
 ```

+Just as with an operation, values for the inputs of a flow are either passed via the [CloudSlang CLI](../cloudslang_cli.md), as we do below in this lesson, or from a task in a calling flow, as in lesson [9 - Subflows](09_lesson.md).

+Inputs can also have related parameters, such as `required`, `default`, `overridable` and `system_property`.
+We will discuss these parameters in lessons [8 - Input Parameters](08_lesson.md) and [13 - System Properties](13_lesson.md).

 ##New Task
 Now we can add a new task to our flow.
 We'll add it right after the `print_start` task and call it `check_address`.
+Here, since both the flow and the operation are in the same folder, the `do` section does not need to use an alias or path to reference the operation like we needed with the `print` operation in the `print_start` task.

 ```yaml
     - check_address: